 - Be satisfied with the level of support provided by the organization pre-departure, in country and post-program.

 While Google may appear to have all the answers, a quick search for “volunteer abroad organizations” will bring you thousands of results, giving you an overwhelming number of options to consider, so here are the steps you can take to find a volunteer organization that will to provide you with the best possible experience abroad.

 1. Find out where your fees are going

 Ensuring that you have clarity around how your volunteer fees are going to be allocated is one of most important steps to take in identifying whether a volunteer organization is worth further consideration.
 So check the fees are affordable, and that the organization can explain how these fees are allocated.
 This is important if you’re fundraising to support the cost of your volunteer trip, so you can provide your supporters with a breakdown of what they will be supporting.
-When choosing to volunteer with International Volunteer HQ, you know that you’re paying a registration fee of $299 which covers the costs associated with arranging your program (see the fee breakdown here), as well as a program fee (which varies depending on the duration and destination of your program).
-As an IVHQ volunteer, you know that 100% of this program fee goes to IVHQ’s local tea, in the country where you choose to volunteer, to provide the in-country services associated with your program, including your airport pick-up, orientation, accommodation, meals, and 24/7 in-country support.
+When choosing to volunteer with International Volunteer HQ, you know that you’re paying a registration fee starting from US$329 which covers the costs associated with arranging your program (see the fee breakdown here), as well as a program fee (which varies depending on the duration and destination of your program).
+Your Program Fee covers the in-country services associated with your program, including your airport pick-up, orientation, accommodation, meals, and 24/7 in-country support.